 Below is a sampling of those.

 Memphis 3.0.
-Memphis Tomorrow and a number of our member companies are providing financial support to Mayor Jim Strickland’s Memphis 3.0 strategic planning initiative to create a City of great neighborhoods and opportunity for the residents who live in them.
-The plan to be completed by early 2019 will incorporate strategies for enhancing land use, transportation, environment and neighborhoods.
+Memphis Tomorrow and a number of our member companies provided financial support to Mayor Jim Strickland’s Memphis 3.0 strategic planning initiative to create a City of great neighborhoods and opportunity for the residents who live in them.
+The plan incorporates strategies for enhancing land use, transportation, environment and neighborhoods.

 Memphis Brand Initiative.
 Memphis Tomorrow led a community-wide, collaborative effort to amplify the Memphis brand to the world, and in 2016 established an independent, nonprofit organization staffed with extensive brand and marketing expertise to quarterback the onging work.
 The mission of the organization is to lead the diverse array of Memphis brand stakeholders in well-coordinated, best-in-class brand, marketing and communications practices which spark civic pride and attract talent, tourists and business investment to Memphis.
 The website for the effort is found here.

 Government Performance Management.
 In 2015 Memphis Tomorrow funded the development of a City performance management system to help city government better use data to manage and improve performance such as police and fire response times.
 That system has been further refined by the Strickland administration, and now is viewable by the public at https://data.memphistn.gov/and is helping City administration meet performance and transparency goals.
 It inspired a similar system in County government under the Luttrell administration.